The Infectious Diseases Training Program at Tulane University Health Sciences Center (TUHSC) utilizes three hospitals:

 Trainees act as consultants at both teaching hospitals and in each instance under the direct, close supervision of faculty.
 At each of these sites, trainees actively follow between 5 and 15 in-patients.
 Note that trainees are assigned to only one hospital during any one time.

 During the clinical portion of the Fellowship experience, Fellows can expect to consult on or manage approximately 300-400 in-patients.

 Trainees develop a broad experience with recognizing and treating infectious diseases in this program because of the rich diversity of clinical material accumulated in three referral centers.
-TMC and MCLNO have very active Emergency Rooms including a Level I trauma center at MCLNO.
+TMC and ILH have very active Emergency Rooms including a Level I trauma center at ILH.

 Tulane Medical Center has a diverse mix of patients, drawing from both the indigent population and its contractual health care plans, which include Tulane University students and faculty members, tourists staying at many New Orleans hotels, etc. In addition, active programs in renal and liver transplantation, bone marrow transplantation, cardiac surgery, neurosurgery, obstetrics and gynecology, orthopedic surgery, ENT, and ophthalmology, generate their own infectious diseases consultations.
 Tulane Medical Center also acts as a regional tertiary referral hospital for Hospital Corporation of America (HCA), which own 80% of the hospital (the Tulane School of Medicine owns the other 20%) and operates numerous health care facilities in Alabama, Mississippi and Louisiana.